It is Dr. Seuss week at school, and what better when to celebrate than by learning how to make oobleck from the book, “Bartholomew and the Oobleck.”

 – Bartholomew and the Oobleck

-If you have never made oobleck before, you need to try it.
-The consistency of this stuff is just crazy.
-It’s a liquid, but it’s a solid all at the same time.
+If you have never made oobleck before, then you need to try it because the consistency of this stuff is super crazy.
+It’s a liquid, but it’s a solid and all at the same time.
 If you apply a lot of pressure, it acts as a solid.
 But when applying light pressure, it acts as a liquid.
 You could even make a giant pool of this stuff and have the chance to “walk on water”.
 Just don’t stop or you’ll start to sink!!

 Why does Oobleck behave the way it does?

 The most generally accepted explanation for the behavior of Oobleck is offered by Cary Sneider in “Oobleck: What do Scientists Say?”.
 When sitting still, the granules of starch are surrounded by water.
 The surface tension of the water keeps it from completely flowing out of the spaces between the granules.
 The cushion of water provides quite a bit of lubrication and allows the granules to move freely.
 But, if the movement is abrupt, the water is squeezed out from between the granules and the friction between them increases rather dramatically.